bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

 strain-9, and includes genes with homology to components of a type VI secretion system (T6SS).
 Most T6SSs are involved in inter-microbial competition, although a role in pathogenesis has also been described [@navarro-garciaTypeVISecretion2019].
-Another cluster private only in strain-9, labeled clust-37, includes genes with homology to many components of a type IV secretion system (T4SS), other secretion systems, a helicase, and a component of a toxin/anti-toxin system.
+Another cluster private to strain-9, labeled clust-37, includes genes with homology to many components of a type IV secretion system (T4SS), other secretion systems, a helicase, and a component of a toxin/anti-toxin system.
 Combined, these annotations suggest that the cluster may primarily reflect a mobilizable plasmid in strain-9 that is missing in strain-6.
-Similarly, related annotations in several clusters (clust-351, clust-352, and clust-353) have homology to genes in the *pdu*-operon.
+Similarly, related annotations in several clusters (clust-351, clust-352, and clust-353) have homology to genes in the _pdu_-operon.
 This operon encodes components of catabolic bacterial microcompartments, which are involved in various catabolic pathways, including 1,2-propanediol utilization.
-These co-occurrence clusters are found only in strain-9, and strain-6 is missing homology to most of the genes in the *pdu*-operon.
+These co-occurrence clusters are found only in strain-9, and strain-6 is missing homology to most of the genes in the _pdu_-operon.
-Microcompartments and 1,2-propanediol utilization have been associated with pathogenicity in *E. coli* and other species of *Enterobacteriaceae* [@Prentice2021].
+Microcompartments and 1,2-propanediol utilization have been associated with pathogenicity in _E. coli_ and other species of _Enterobacteriaceae_ [@prenticeBacterialMicrocompartmentsTheir2021].

-Given the presence of AMR genes and the plausible association between several co-occurrence clusters and pathogenesis, we speculate that the engraftment of *E. coli* strain-9, found in FMT samples donated by D97, could result in a less beneficial or even detrimental treatment for recipients.
-Similarly, the engraftment of strain-6 from D44 might contribute to the competitive exclusion of related pathogenic strains.
+Given the presence of AMR genes and the plausible association between several co-occurrence clusters and pathogenesis, we speculate that the engraftment of _E. coli_ strain-9, found in FMT samples donated by D97, could result in a less beneficial or even detrimental treatment for recipients.
+Similarly, the engraftment of strain-6 from D44 might contribute to the competitive exclusion of more pathogenic strains.
-While the previously published study found no difference in outcomes between recipients of the two donors [@smithStrainresolvedAnalysisRandomized2022], this study may have been underpowered (n = 8 recipients for each of D44 and D97).
-Our computational predictions could be tested *in vitro* with isolates obtainable from archived donor materials.
+While the previously published study found no difference in outcomes between recipients of the two donors [@smithStrainresolvedAnalysisRandomized2022], that study may have been underpowered (n = 8 recipients for each of D44 and D97).
+Our computational predictions could be tested _in vitro_ with isolates obtainable from archived donor materials.

 # Discussion